Pickles (dog): Recovery

-The Football Association had a replica of the cup made in base metal, for publicity use, so the gold original could be kept safe.
-The original cup was awarded permanently to Brazil after the 1970 FIFA World Cup, but was stolen from the headquarters of Brazilian Football Confederation in Rio de Janeiro in December 1983 and never recovered.
-The replica was bought by FIFA at auction in 1997 for £254,000, and it is held by the National Football Museum in Manchester.
+The Football Association had a replica of the cup made in base metal (for publicity use) so the gold original could be kept safe.
+The original cup was awarded permanently to Brazil after the 1970 FIFA World Cup but it was stolen from the headquarters of Brazilian Football Confederation in Rio de Janeiro in December 1983 and never recovered.
+The replica was bought by FIFA at an auction in 1997 for £254,000, and it is held by the National Football Museum in Manchester.

 Later life

 Pickles starred with Eric Sykes and June Whitfield in the 1966 film The Spy with a Cold Nose.
-He also appeared on several television programmes, including Blue Peter.
-He was named "Dog of the Year", and awarded a year of free food by pet food manufacturer Spillers.
+He also appeared on several television programmes including Blue Peter.
+He was named "Dog of the Year" and awarded a year of free food by pet food manufacturer Spillers.

 Pickles died in 1967 when he was strangled by his choke chain lead that caught on a tree branch while he was chasing a cat near his new home in Surrey.
-He was buried in his owner's back garden, and his collar is on display in the National Football Museum in Manchester.
+He was buried in his owner's back garden and his collar is on display in the National Football Museum in Manchester.

 Legacy

-A fictional version of the story was told in a 2006 ITV drama written by Michael Chaplin, called Pickles: The Dog Who Won The World Cup.
-Pickles was voiced by Harry Enfield.

-A plaque was installed during England's 2018 World Cup campaign, in woodland near the spot where Pickles found the trophy on Beulah Hill, Upper Norwood.
+A fictional version of the story was told in a 2006 ITV drama written by Michael Chaplin, called Pickles: The Dog Who Won The World Cup; Pickles was voiced by Harry Enfield.
+A plaque was installed during England's 2018 World Cup campaign in woodland near the spot where Pickles found the trophy on Beulah Hill, Upper Norwood.
 The plaque was commissioned and put up by Adam Thoroughgood, a local resident.
 It was later relocated to the doorway of the St Valery flats.
+The game Reverse: 1999 features Pickles as a playable character, with an interpretation of the theft of the Trophy as part of its 1.1 patch story.